angrybacon/doomsday-wiki/markdown/chapters/meandeck/matchups.md

 ### Gameplan

-Don't rely on countermagic, resolving an early Doomsday is a goog way to win.
+Don't rely on countermagic, resolving an early Doomsday is a good way to win.

 ### Cards to Keep in Mind